bradallenfisher/dmd-course-materials/topics/narrative_structure.md

 ![](plot_diagram_reverse2.png)

 ### Non-linear Narrative:
-Not necessarily chronological or cause and effect based.
+A non-linear structure is not necessarily chronological or cause and effect based.
+Story is unfolded simultaneously and recursively.

 ### Interactive Narration: